AdamLaV/CS161/README.md

-# assign1
+# CS161
-CS161 Week One Assignment ~
+CS161 ~
- Prompts user for a four digit integer
+ Assignment and Practice Porblems
-~ Prints out the individual digit that make up the number
+~ To challenge myself as both a CS student and JS developer, I Code each assigmnet in JavaScrip and C++